 - ARC angle range compensation

 This bow hunting rangefinder is pretty simple to operate with one button set on.
-It is a mid level type that resists nearly all weather conditions.
-6x magnification offers you full field of views in hunting.
+It is a mid-level type that resists nearly all weather conditions.
+6x magnification offers you a full field of views in hunting.

 It ranges pretty long, reaching up to 1000 yards.
 If you intend to hunt in bushes or forests, it has brush mode to ignore tree branches and woods, so that accurate distance readout can be given.